-- Appropriate action is always taken, in the best interests of the child and in a timely manner to safeguard and promote children's welfare. - All staff are aware of their statutory responsibilities with respect to safeguarding to ensure that all pupils are safe from abuse, neglect exploitation and harm. - Staff are properly trained in recognising and reporting safeguarding issues The policy applies to Fairley House School and is reviewed and updated annually and is available on the school website and on parental request.
+- Appropriate action is always taken, in the best interests of the child and in a timely manner to safeguard and promote children's welfare.
+The school will hold more than one contact number for each child one identified as the priority contact to be used for emergencies. - All staff are aware of their statutory responsibilities with respect to safeguarding to ensure that all pupils are safe from abuse, neglect, exploitation and harm. - Staff are properly trained in recognising and reporting safeguarding issues The policy applies to Fairley House School and is reviewed and updated annually and is available on the school website and on parental request.